masonearles/3DLeafCT/ML_microCT/ML_microCT_instructions.md

 #  ML_microCT:
-## Random Forest machine learning for the quanitification and visualization of various plant anatomy
+## Random Forest machine learning for the quanitification and visualization of various plant anatomical feature from X-ray microCT
 last edited by: M. Jenkins
 03.26.2018